Medient Studios: A Band of Boys and Kiss Kis Ko

-by Manu Kumaran and Ram Punjabi, Kiss Kis Ko was released by Eros on October 29, 2014.
+by Manu Kumaran and Ram Punjabi, Kiss Kis Ko was released by Eros on 29 October 2014.

 Aakasha Gopuram and Tera Kya Hoga Johnny

 In 2006, Mediente opened a production office in UK.

-In 2008 Mediente released a critically acclaimed Malayalam film, Aakasha Gopuram.
-An adaptation of the Henrik Ibsen classic Master Builder, the film was directed by KP Kumaran.
-Voted the best Malayalam film of 2008, 'Aakashgopuram' was both a critical and commercial success.
-Selected for film festivals like IFFI Goa, and the International Film Festival of Kerala, it brought together the best of international crew - from Nigel Holland (sound designer of 'Batman Returns') to John Harvey (visual effects of 'Kingdom of Heaven') and featured music of John Altman ('Titanic').
+In 2008, Mediente released a critically acclaimed Malayalam film, Aakasha Gopuram.
+An adaptation of the Henrik Ibsen classic Master Builder, the film was directed by K. P. Kumaran.
+Voted the best Malayalam film of 2008, Aakasha Gopuram was both a critical and commercial success, having been selected for film festivals like IFFI Goa, and the International Film Festival of Kerala.
 Featuring Mohanlal in the lead role, the film marked the debut of Nithya Menen.
-Considered a milestone in Malayalam cinema, Mid Day called Aakashagopuram ‘a brilliant tale of theatrical magnanimity and intellectual prowess... movies like this come once in a while.’
+Considered a milestone in Malayalam cinema, Mid Day called Aakasha Gopuram “a brilliant tale of theatrical magnanimity and intellectual prowess... movies like this come once in a while.”

 In 2009 Mediente produced Tera Kya Hoga Johnny. which was premiered at the London Film Festival.
 Directed by Sudhir Mishra, the film premiered at London Film Festival.
-Dubbed as "The new Slumdog Millionaire" by Variety magazine, the film marked the completion of Sudhir Mishra’s trilogy of films on life on the streets of Mumbai (Dharavi & Chameli being the other two).
+Dubbed as "The new Slumdog Millionaire" by Variety magazine, the film marked the completion of Sudhir Mishra's trilogy of films on life on the streets of Mumbai (Dharavi & Chameli being the other two).

 Starring Neil Nitin Mukhesh, Soha Ali Khan and Kay Kay Menon, the music of the film was composed by Pankaj Awasthi and Ali Azmat.
-On January 10, 2010, ahead of its theatrical release, the film was pirated and posted on YouTube.
+On 10 January 2010, ahead of its theatrical release, the film was pirated and posted on YouTube.

 Mr. Singh/Mrs. Mehta

-In 2010, after a prolonged battle with the censor board over nudity, Mediente’s next film, Mr. Singh/Mrs. Mehta was cleared for theatrical release.
+In 2010, after a prolonged battle with the censor board over nudity, Mediente's next film, Mr. Singh/Mrs. Mehta was cleared for theatrical release.
 Starring Prashant Narayanan and Aruna Shields, the film marked the directorial debut of Pravesh Bhardwaj who also wrote the film.
 60 Indian actresses refused the lead role of Neera because of nudity before British actress Aruna Shields was cast in the role.
 Internationally renowned and Grammy award-nominated sitar player Shujaat Hussain composed the music of the film.

 Nikhat Kazmi, in her review in The Times of India called the film ‘a rare experience.’
 The adultery in the film she wrote ‘is dealt with a degree of understatement and maturity, with a great music score (Ustad Shujat Hussain Khan and Sharang Dev) to translate the emotional quotient on to the screen, makes it a decent watch.’

-Mr Singh Mrs Mehta was premiered at PVR Juhu on June 24, 2010 and was attended by industry stalwarts like Anil Kapoor, Satish Kaushik, Poonam Dhillion, Padmini & Tejaswani Kolhapore, Shakti Kapoor, Vashu Bhagnani among others.
+Mr Singh Mrs Mehta was premiered at PVR Juhu on 24 June 2010 and was attended by industry stalwarts like Anil Kapoor, Satish Kaushik, Poonam Dhillion, Padmini & Tejaswani Kolhapore, Shakti Kapoor, Vashu Bhagnani among others.